-On March 3, 2014, we entered into an employment agreement with William Burns pursuant to which, on April 1, 2014, Mr. Burns will become our Chief Financial Officer.
-Mr. Burns' base salary is \$400,000 per year.
-The base salary is subject to annual review by the Committee and Mr. Burns is eligible to receive an annual bonus with a target of 70% of his base salary based on the level of achievement of performance goals to be established by the Committee.
+On March 3, 2014, we entered into an employment agreement with William J. Burns pursuant to which, on April 1, 2014, Mr. Burns became our Chief Financial Officer.
+Mr. Burns' base salary was \$400,000 per year.
+Effective January 2016, Mr. Burns' base salary was increased to \$440,000.
+The base salary is subject to annual review by the Committee and Mr. Burns is eligible to receive an annual bonus with a target of 70% of his base salary and not to exceed 180% of his base salary based on the level of achievement of performance goals to be established by the Committee.
 Mr. Burns is also eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
-If Mr. Burns' employment is terminated by us without cause or Mr. Burns terminates his employment for good reason, and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to one year's base salary.
-Under his employment agreement, the Company agreed to pay or reimburse Mr. Burns for certain relocation expenses in an amount up to \$100,000.
-In addition, on April 1, 2014 Mr. Burns will receive a grant of 20,000 shares of restricted stock.
+If Mr. Burns' employment is terminated by us without cause or Mr. Burns terminates his employment for good reason, and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to one year's base salary and benefits.